All Episodes

 This is a common thread that's running through some of these remote viewing sessions.

-If you look at them from my eyes, from the perspective of the global coastal event that we had started describing in 2003, 2004, and 2005, that emerged and became mature and I thought had died off, and you look at it in conjunction with the data gap and a lot of the other large-level earth changes that we'd had under the sun disease, It all makes perfect sense.
+If you look at them from my eyes, from the perspective of the global coastal event that we had started describing in 2003, four, and five, that emerged and became mature and I thought had died off.

 In fact, it all fits exceptionally well.

-Now the component that the remote viewers did not have, which I'm saying that we do have, is That we have this pre-forecast.
+Now, the component that the remote viewers did not have, which I'm saying that we do have, is that we have this pre-forecast.

-This happened now, bear in mind.
+Now, bear in mind.

 I've been talking about the data gap for years.

-In the sense that here we have this point that we we predicted we would reach in which the uh results of our work were terminated because of factors that we could not understand, and here's what the factors looked like.
+But I do want to make the point that our discussion is coincident with, but independent of, their experiment, but it sort of validates it in the sense that here we have this point that we predicted we would reach in which the results of our work were terminated because of factors that we could not understand.

 And I called it the data gap.

-We now have a uh data flood at the moment of immediacy data that's overwhelming all of the shorter and longer term data.
+We now have a data flood at the moment of immediacy data that's overwhelming all of the shorter and longer term data.

-In fact, get this guy's for the last shape report, that was one of my real problems, there was no long-term data.
+In fact, get this, guys, for the last shape report, that was one of my real problems.

 Well, aha, now that makes sense.

-This again, it makes sense.
+This, again, it makes sense.

-It makes sense because those data sets don't exist because we're as a planet going to be hit by this upcoming uh kick in the ass, and our ass at this point happens to be in the southern hemisphere where we're likely to receive these impacts.
+It makes sense because those data sets don't exist because we're, as a planet, going to be hit by this upcoming kick in the ass.

-And indeed, we may have solar expulsions, we may have solar material touching Earth, but the whole kill shot idea where nobody in the southern hemisphere survives is not validated by these remote viewers, at least in the year 2013.
+And indeed, we may have solar expulsions, we may have solar material touching Earth, but the whole kill shot idea where nobody in the southern hemisphere survives is not validated by these remote viewers at least in the year 2013.

-Now, it may be that the kill shot does not occur by June of 2013 and is something that is way off in the future, because bear in mind Ed Dames and his crew are in the same situation as these other remote viewers, they cannot set time to things.
+Now, it may be that the kill shot does not occur by June of 2013 and is something that is way off in the future.

-But we at least know that the termination point in Courtney Brown's experiment is June of 2013, therefore there is a finite level of time involved.
+But we at least know that the termination point in Courtney Brown's experiment is June of 2013.

 Unlike Ed Dames, he doesn't know.